-Nautical services need a certain period in order to render a service in time - normally with a minimum of 2 or 3 hours, but sometimes as much as 6 hours.
-All depending on the location where the service needs to be rendered versus the stations of pilots, tugs or linesmen.
+Pilots advice the Master regarding navigation from pilot boarding place to berth and vice versa.
+Pilots need a certain notice in order to render their service in time - normally with a minimum of 2 or 3 hours, but sometimes as much as 6 hours.
+All depending on the location where the service is needed versus the location of pilot station, or whether pilots with special skills are needed (e.g. for deep draught vessels).